 When to see a doctor

-You may want to see a physician if self-care steps haven't helped and the nail becomes increasingly discolored, thickened or deformed.
-Also see a doctor if you have diabetes and think you're developing nail fungus.
+You may want to see a health care provider if self-care steps haven't helped and the nail becomes increasingly discolored, thickened or misshapen.
+Also talk with your health care provider if you have:

-Fungal nail infections are caused by various fungal organisms (fungi).
-The most common cause is a type of fungus called dermatophyte.
-Yeast and molds also can cause nail infections.
+Nail fungus is caused by various fungal organisms (fungi).
+The most common is a type called dermatophyte.
+Yeast, bacteria and molds also can cause nail infections.
+The discoloration from a bacterial infection tends to be green or black.

 Factors that can increase your risk of developing nail fungus include: